-Sherry is a mom of 2 and a grandmother to 3 (well, 4 if you count her beloved grand puppy!).
+Sherry is a mom of 2 and a grandmother to 3.
 She is enjoying being retired from full-time work but loves to be active in part-time work and volunteering.
-Her organizational skills are a perfect compliment to the Nutrition TEaM and she helps to keep Kim grounded, reminding her of the importance of family time.
+Her organizational skills are a perfect complement to the Nutrition TEaM and she helps to keep Kim grounded, reminding her of the importance of family time.

 Nicole has been an ice-skating coach for the past 20 years, with a focus on hockey power skating over the past 8 years.
 She currently is part of the wellness team for a beverage distribution company, providing resources for employees and their families to take charge of their health.
 After enduring her own health struggles, and only finding relief in nutrition and functional medicine, Nicole decided to pursue further education in the field so that she can help others do the same.
 When not on the ice or working, Nicole enjoys all the dogs of the universe (especially her 2 pups), researching, traveling, being outdoors, and spending time with her family.

 Nicole earned her Master’s degree in Human Nutrition and Functional Medicine from the University of Western States, graduating with distinction in December 2018.
 She also earned her B.A.S. in Exercise Science with honors from the University of Minnesota – Duluth in December 2008.